 This is Potage Parmentier as it looks if you don’t puree it.

-These last two I pureed the soup using a hand blender.
+These last two I pureed the soup using an immersion blender.